bakaburg1/AiQuickFill/README.md

 You can also tweak the Temperature setting, which controls the creativity vs. relevance of suggestions.

 ## Data protection
-Keep in mind that the page content and your inputs are sent to the OpenAI API for suggestions.
+Remember that the page content and your inputs are sent to the OpenAI API for suggestions.

-Open AI does not store any of this data, but it is your responsibility to ensure that their data policies and terms of service (https://openai.com/enterprise-privacy) are ok with you.
+Open AI does not store any of this data, but you are responsible for ensuring that their data policies and terms of service (https://openai.com/enterprise-privacy) are ok with you.

 ## Contributing
 Contributions are welcome!
 Open issues or propose pull requests.